Explore beyond the city!

 This underrated city is home to plenty of attractions from exciting theme parks to picturesque scenery, interesting cultural sights, and more.
 So, the next time you are planning a trip to Seoul, you have to include some of Gyeonggi-do’s top attractions!

 Not sure where and how to plan your trip?
 Read on for our suggested 5D4N itinerary in Seoul and Gyeonggi-do!

 Arrival at Seoul

 Welcome to Seoul!
-It’s always nice to be back at this vibrant and exciting city.
-For the first-time travellers, you’ll find it that much more thrilling!
+It’s always nice to be back in this vibrant and exciting city.
+For first-time travelers, you’ll find it that much more thrilling!
 The first order of business is to collect your SIM Card at the airport and then head to the hotel via your airport transfer.

 Catch the view at N Seoul Tower